Lettuce nutritional value includes a rich source of flavonoids and folate.

 Lettuce nutritional value is especially for women of childbearing age and parents of school-going kids.

 One of the main considerations when thinking about the nutritional value of lettuce is how much of that good stuff is actually absorbed into the body.
-One of the best parts of all salads are substances called carotenes; they are anti-oxidants and help prevent tumours.
+One of the best parts of all salads are substances called carotenes; they are anti-oxidants that help prevent malignant tumours.

 They are fat-soluble, so enjoying olive oil or an avocado for example with your lettuce salad increases the absorption by three to five times.
 It's no coincidence that we have a culture of having a dressing with our greens.